 If the MMDA Road Emergency Group tows your car after a breakdown or accident, you don't need to pay for its services.
 The same goes for when your car insurance policy includes a free emergency towing service (subject to coverage limits) as a benefit.

-The MMDA, however, imposes a fine of PHP 500 for illegal parking plus storage fees.
-On top of the penalty, a standard towing fee is charged for the first 4 km. plus PHP 200 per excess km. from the towing area to the impounding area.
+The MMDA, however, imposes a fine of ₱1,000 to ₱2,000 for illegal parking plus storage fees.
+On top of the penalty, a standard towing fee is charged.